May 10, 2022 | News Updates

-The number of physician visits also fell by 12 per cent, with staggering 33 and 25 per cent decreases during April and May of 2020.
+The number of physician visits also fell by 12 percent, with a staggering 33 and 25 percent decreases during April and May of 2020.

 LivingWell will have two Registered Nurses on staff, along with a dedicated LPN and HCA health care team.
 Staff who are assigned to the dementia ward will also not be rotated amongst other areas, ensuring continuity and quality of care.

-They have also made a commitment to ensuring the right staff are in place for providing health care, emphatically stating that these professionals would be solely dedicated to treating and caring for residents.
+They have also made a commitment to ensuring the right staff are in place to provide health care, emphatically stating that these professionals would be solely dedicated to treating and caring for residents.

 An entirely separate staff would be employed for cleaning and janitorial services, eliminating the overlap seen in some supportive living care and long-term care facilities elsewhere.